Delhi govt to plant 35 lakh plants in 2022 to fight pollution, says Environment minister | Headlines

 - India

-To fight pollution more effectively, the Delhi government is aiming to plant 35 lakh plants in the national capital in 2022, Environment Minister Gopal Rai said on Saturday.
+The Delhi government is aiming to plant 35 lakh saplings in the national capital in 2022 to fight pollution more effectively, Environment Minister Gopal Rai said on Saturday.

-We are taking multiple measures to further improve Delhi’s green cover.
-We aim to plant 35 lakh plants in Delhi via different agencies this year, Rai said.
+The minister said seven lakh plants will also be distributed to the people in Delhi free of cost.
+We are taking multiple measures to further improve Delhi's green cover.
+We aim to plant 35 lakh saplings in Delhi via different agencies this year,'' Rai said.

-The government will also launch a 15-day plantation drive 'Van Mahotsav' from July 11 in the city, he said.
+The government will also launch a 15-day plantation drive 'Van Mahotsav' from July 11 here, he said.

-He also said contact numbers of 14 nurseries in various parts of Delhi will be made available to people.
+He said contact numbers of 14 nurseries in various parts of Delhi will be made available to people for distribution of seven lakh saplings and that 13 immunity booster medicinal plants will be available in these nurseries.

-''Delhi has increased its green belt up to 32 per cent and we aim to increase it further,'' Rai said at an event, where he distributed free medicinal saplings as a part of Delhi government's initiative to plant more trees.
+''In 2013, the green area in Delhi was 20 per cent, it has increased to 23.06 per cent in 2021,'' Rai said at an event where he inaugurated the drive of distributing free medicinal plants.

 He said the Delhi cabinet has also decided to promote urban farming so that people can grow vegetables within the premises of their residences.